Financial aid guide of terms

 Federal Stafford Loan:

 The Federal Direct Subsidized Stafford Loan is a need-based loan where the federal government pays the interest while students are in college and during the six-month grace period when they leave college.
 The Federal Direct Unsubsidized Stafford Loan is a non-need based loan and the interest begins accruing as soon as the funds are disbursed.
 Unsubsidized loan interest may be paid quarterly or deferred while in college.
-The subsidized Stafford loan has a fixed interest rate of 4.5 percent for loans borrowed from July 1, 2010, to June 30, 2011.
-The unsubsidized Stafford loan has a fixed interest rate at 6.8 percent.
+The Stafford loan has a fixed interest rate which is determined by the Federal Government on a yearly basis.
+Those loan rates are in effect from July 1-June 30.

 Federal Supplemental Educational Opportunity Grant (FSEOG):